-Locke was a cheerleader in junior high and graduated as valedictorian of her eighth grade class in 1958.
+Locke was a cheerleader in junior high and graduated as valedictorian of Shelbyville Mills's eighth grade class of 1958.
 At Shelbyville Central High School, the "classroom was the one place where I felt like I had a chance to prove myself and I continued to excel.
 I felt safe there and I liked it."
 Her best friend was classmate Gordon Anderson.
 He was a fey young man, who shared many of Sondra's fanciful hopes about the future and was her collaborator in devising harmless ways to make their lives in Shelbyville more magical.
 One of the duo's frequent activities was making home movies with Gordon's Super 8 camera.

 If Gordon was unable to launch his own acting career, he had no such problems igniting Sondra's.
 He learned that Warner Bros. was holding an open casting call for a young actress to play a key role in the screen adaptation of Carson McCullers's novel The Heart Is a Lonely Hunter (1968).
-Anderson helped Locke research the part of Mick, a teenage waif in a southern town who befriends a suicidal deaf-mute (played by Alan Arkin) boarding at the house where she lives.
-For the audition, Gordon bleached her eyebrows and bound her bosom and carefully fixed her hair, makeup and outfit so that she would instantly impress casting agents.
-The ploy worked, and, after several callbacks, Locke - who lied about her age to seem younger - was hired.
+Anderson helped Locke research the part of Mick, a teenage waif in a southern town who befriends a suicidal deaf-mute boarding at the house where she lives.
+For the audition, Gordon bleached her eyebrows, bound her bosom and carefully fixed her hair, makeup and outfit so that she would instantly impress casting agents.
+The ploy worked, and, after several callbacks, Locke -- who lied about her age to seem younger -- was hired.
 The movie was released in the summer of 1968 and earned respectful reviews from critics, although many filmgoers found the picture too arty.
 Sondra was Oscar-nominated for her sensitive portrayal.